Introduction

 8. Add Structured Data (Schema Markup)

-Use ImageObject schema to help Google understand your images better.
+Use the ImageObject schema to help Google understand your images better.

 JSON-LD example: